Mauricio-Bernuy/Secure-Task-Manager/README.md

 docker compose build
 docker compose up
 ```
-### Remember to fill required credentials in the .env file.
+### Remember to fill required credentials in a .env file.

 ## after installing new components
 ```